xkawi/react-universal-saga/README.md

 ## TODO

-- [ ] Use Proxy Server for better performance and security
+- [x] Use Proxy Server for better performance and security
 - [ ] Simple authentication saga flow
 - [ ] Provide a more realistic example that has navigation and form
 - [x] Upgrade to React ^15
 - [x] Use [Jest](https://facebook.github.io/jest/) for unit testing
 - [ ] Better handling of environment variables
-- [ ] Borrow some best practices from react-boilerplate
+- [x] Borrow some best practices from react-boilerplate (refer to [react-universal-saga-modular](https://github.com/xkawi/react-universal-saga-modular))

+Any contribution is welcome.

+Cheers,
+Kawi